carpentries-incubator/python-packaging-publishing/episodes/03-packaging-installing.md

 - "Update the packaged project after modifying to the code"
 - "Install and update a local or GitHub-hosted package"
 keypoints:
-- "Packaged python code is resuable within and across systems"
+- "Packaged code is resuable within and across systems"
 - "A python package consists of modules"
 - "Projects can be distributed in many ways and installed with a package manager"
 ---